 Key considerations in this part of the planning phase include:

-- Participation Optimization: We carefully review the types and sizes of organizations who participate in our surveys.
+- Participation Optimization: We carefully review the types and sizes of organizations that participate in our surveys.
 We also analyze the quantity of participants for our various surveys, as well as the general date ranges in which participants typically submit their completed data.

 - Survey Question Refinement: We examine any questions that resulted in incomparable and/or insufficient answers, then consider how the wording of these questions might have played a factor in the quality of the answers we received.
 While doing this, we also keep in mind the need for any year-over-year comparative analysis that should be extracted from the data insights.